HeidiTran/Cheatsheets/Data_Science/DataMining.md

 ## Steps
 1. **Data cleaning**: to remove noise and inconsistent data
 2. **Data integration**: where multiple data sources may be combined
-3. **Data selection**: data relevant to the analysis task are retrieved from the database
+3. **Data selection**: data relevant to the analysis task are retrieved from the database (Feature engineering) &rightarrow; choosing good features is key to getting good outcomes
 4. **Data transformation**: data are transformed and consolidated into forms appropriate for mining by performing summary or aggregation operations
 5. **Data mining**: intelligent methods are applied to extract data patterns
 6. **Pattern evaluation**: identify truly interesting patterns representing knowledge based on *interesting measures*